There’s no one-size-fits-all guide to parenting. Every child is different, and it’s up to each parent to decide how to raise their children.

 Especially when it comes to media, it can difficult to decide what to let a child see at different ages.

-Additionally, the popularity of smartphones and digital tablets have become a major source of entertainment for the general public, and especially children.
+Additionally, the popularity of smartphones and digital tablets has become a major source of entertainment for the general public, especially children.

 There is a wide range of apps and online videos aimed at children, many of them available free of charge.

 We’ve put together some suggestions for screen time limits by age to make sure to young minds don’t experience media saturation.

 Toddlers often begin to show an interest in video entertainment and smartphone games.
 At this early stage in their development, children should be limited to only 1 hour or so of screentime per day.

 The bulk of toddlers’ mental stimulation should come from in-person interaction or physical toys specifically designed for very young children.